 In 2002 a friend and well known New Brunswick composer, Jim Stewart, asked Chris to create string quartet arrangements for some of his pieces which were to be to be performed by the Saint John String Quartet for the Opera New Brunswick production of: The Marco Polo Suite -A Folk Opera, at the Imperial Theatre in Saint John.

-and she was sure his other works would adapt well to strings and other chamber ensembles.
+sure his other works would adapt well to string and other chamber ensembles.

-Upon her retirement form teaching, Chris set about tidying up those string quartets and as you can see by the Sheet Music Page on this site, she did not stop there.
+Upon her retirement from teaching, Chris set about tidying up those string quartets and as you can hear by the Sheet Music Page, she did not stop there.

-In her youth Chris studied with Saint John’s Alice Mae Eccles, attended Acadia , Mount A and Rothesay Music Camps and upon leaving highschool studied with Acadia’s Janis Kalejs and Mount Allison University’s Rodney McLeod.
-She was original member of the New Brunswick Youth Orchestra and of Symphony New Brunswick.
+In her youth Chris studied with Saint John’s Alice Mae Eccles, attended music camps at Acadia , Mount Allison and in Rothesay.
+Upon leaving high school, she studied with Acadia’s Janis Kalejs and Mount Allison University’s Rodney McLeod.
+Chris was original member of the New Brunswick Youth Orchestra and of Symphony New Brunswick.